kleene-project/docs/install/klee.md

 Or a third way, depending on the platform.

-Then, install Klee using pipx
+Then installing Klee is simply

 ```console
 $ pipx install klee